 Nonprofits that focus on working with survivors of domestic violence face a specific set of hurdles that they must overcome.
-Not only are there specific reporting requirements that need to be met in order to receive funding, serving your clients to the best of your ability include holding yourself to a high standard.
+Not only are there specific reporting requirements that need to be met in order to receive funding, serving your clients to the best of your ability includes holding yourself to a high standard.
 Knowing and operating with best practices for domestic violence service delivery can provide peace of mind and valuable data to help you deliver more.

 Understanding that each client’s situation is different is the first step in service delivery.
-Effective case management leads to sustainable change for your clients, and collecting and tracking data is what enables you to help make lasting change in their lives.
+Effective case management leads to sustainable change for your clients, and collecting and tracking data enables you to help make lasting change in their lives.
 Intake is particularly important to this process.
 The more information available to your case managers, the better they can serve your clients.

 Some information that should be asked upon intake include:

 An important part of working with clients is having compassion.
-Working with survivors of domestic violence isn’t easy at times, but the ability for case managers to remain professional when dealing with clients is important.
+Working with survivors of domestic violence isn’t easy at times, but the ability for case managers to remain professional when dealing with clients is essential.
 Finding that middle ground of staying professional and showing compassion for your clients plays a role in service delivery.

 Part of successful work with clients is also accepting the fact that client and case manager pairings sometimes don’t work.
 Keep an open mind for when that happens, as finding that “right fit” for your client can really make a difference in their life.